djipco/webwelder/README.md

 # WebWelder 1.0.0-alpha.3

-WebWelder is a TouchDesigner component (.tox) allowing 2-way interaction with a web page via WebSocket messaging.
+WebWelder is a TouchDesigner component (.tox) allowing 2-way communication with a web page via WebSocket messaging.
 It is **still in alpha** but works relatively well.

 ## Trying Out the Demo Files